Soviet broadcast television channels

 and Images.
 You can browse their collections and search for footage related to Soviet television channels, or specific programs or events that were broadcast on these channels.

-on our websites we offer Soviet-era stock footage
+We offer Soviet-era stock footage

 It’s important to note that accessing and using stock footage may require payment or licensing, and it’s important to ensure that the footage is used appropriately and in compliance with copyright laws.
 Additionally, some footage may require additional permissions or releases if it contains recognizable people, places, or brands.
 It’s important to research the specific requirements for each piece of footage that you intend to use.